-Surface Currents are described, for the area of interest, using either (1) a regularly spaced grid or a (2) point set.
-The Surface Current Model (SCM) has been divided into two parts to reflect this dichotomy.
-The core of SCM for gridded data is described in Figure C.2 and for point set data in Figure C.3.
+Surface Currents are described for the area of interest as a coverage, using either (1) a regularly spaced grid or a (2) point coverage.
+The Surface Current Model (SCM) is described in Figure C.2.

-Figure C.2 - Surface Current Model for regularly gridded data.
+Figure C.2 - Surface Current Model.